 While some may consider taking a free depression test or quiz online to gain insight, there can be more productive ways to learn about your feelings and how to manage them.
 You can contact your doctor and talk to them about your symptoms.
 Your doctor may conduct a detailed assessment, including a physical exam and blood testing to rule out medical concerns.

 Keep in mind, these actions are not considered a depression test, but they are significant in diagnosing depression.
 Sometimes doctors refer patients to a mental health specialist to explore additional treatment options based on your symptoms.

 Therapy has helped millions of children and adults with depression.
 In-person therapy sessions may include one-on-one talk sessions and group sessions with peers.
 Medication is available to help control emotions.
-Online therapy sessions are accessible and convenient while letting you choose when to do sessions based on your schedule.
+Online therapy sessions are and convenient while letting you choose when to do sessions based on your schedule.
 Therapy is a comprehensive way of dealing with your emotions while learning practical methods to help you reach goals and improve your mental health.

 Once you’ve recognized signs and how they have affected your life, it is time to take the first step to feeling better by reaching out.
 It is common to feel uncomfortable or fearful when considering getting help, but you are not the only person that feels this way.
 Asking for help is never a sign of weakness, rather a sign that you’re willing to give things a try.

 Other Commonly Asked Questions

 Is it possible to diagnose yourself with depression?